Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

-We can build the overall incident matrix $A \in \mathbb{R}^{n\times m}$ by concatenating the three incidence matrixes as:
+The overall incidence matrix $A \in \mathbb{R}^{n\times m}$ is generated by concatenating the three incidence matrices as:

-The researchers proceed to define a new Transformer architecture based on hyperedge input features called \textbf{Hypergraph Transformer}, upon which HEGEL is based.
-They begin by defining an alternative "Hypergraph Attention" mechanism using the Hierarchical Position Embeddings introduced in Section \ref{sssec: HierBERT} by \cite{histruct}.
-This is subsequently used to define the respective "MultiHead HyperGraph Attention" Mechanism, mimicking the one used in vanilla Transformers.

-The MultiHead HyperGraph Attention is combined with standard Feed-Forward Networks (FFN), standard residual connections and layer normalization mechanisms to create the Hypergraph Transformer.
-This new model additionally utilizes a distinct training algorithm utilizing a standard BCE loss function.
+HEGEL receives as its input both the sequence of initial sentence embeddings and the overall incidence matrix.
+It adopts the hierarchical positional embeddings from \cite{histruct} and defines an alternative "hypergraph attention" mechanism, along with the corresponding multihead hypergraph attention module, instead of regular self-attention heads.
+As in the vanilla Transformer, these components are contained within a deep neural architecture with standard fully connected layers, skip connections and layer normalization mechanisms.
+This Hypergraph Transformer extracts semantically rich sentence-level representations that are well aware of local context, global context and semantic interrelations between different parts of the document.
+The overall architecture is trained end-to-end for binary sentence classification using a ground-truth binary selection vector per document.

-HEGEL manages to outperform all extractive and abstractive baselines on both arXiv and CNN/Daily Mail datasets, demonstrating the potential of GNNs for long Document Summarization.
-It remains to see if similar models can retain this performance on less rigid and hierarchical document types however.
+HEGEL manages to outperform all extractive and abstractive baselines on several datasets of scientific articles, demonstrating the potential of GNNs for long document summarization.
+It remains to see if such architectures can retain this level of performance on less rigid and hierarchical document types.
+Figure \ref{fig::HEGEL} depicts schematically HEGEL's architecture.